MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 **File comparisons**

-In Shell, you can test the status of filrs and directories on the Linux filesystem with the follwoing file comparisons
+In Shell, you can test the status of files and directories on the Linux filesystem with the following file comparisons

 | Comparison    | Description                              |
 | ------------- |:----------------------------------------:|